 AEM Project Archetype

-The AEM Project Archetype creates a minimal Adobe Experience Manager project as a starting point for your own projects, including a helloworld example of custom HTL component with SlingModels for the logic and proper implementation of the Core Componenets with the recommended proxy pattern.
+The AEM Project Archetype creates a minimal Adobe Experience Manager project as a starting point for your own projects, including an example of custom HTL components with SlingModels for the logic and proper implementation of the Core Components with the recommended proxy pattern.

 Delivered over GitHub